vigneshu/traffic-sign-classifier/README.md

 ![alt text][image5]

+The ahead only, turn right ahead and stop signs have backgrounds which is not there in the training data.
+This will be a problem while classifying.
+THe images were also not 32x32.
+Therefor this had to be resized.
+The jpeg compression along with resizing might make it difficult for the classifier

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).